pollen-robotics/reachy-2021-docs/content/SDK/mobile-base/getting-started/index.md

 </p>

 The script reads the controller and uses the *mobile-base-sdk* to send speed commands to the mobile base.
 Don't hesitate to take a look at the [code](https://github.com/pollen-robotics/mobile-base-sdk/blob/main/mobile_base_sdk/examples/scripts/joy_controller.py) to have an example of good practices for an app involving the base.

+## Hardware Abstraction Layer
+In this documentation, you'll find references to the Hardware Abstraction Layer (HAL).
+The HAL is the ROS2 middleware that interacts with the hardware while the SDK interacts with the HAL.
+This modular software architecture allows for more flexibility and a simple, high level interface.
+However, if you need more control or a feature that wasn't ported to the SDK, you can interact directly with the HAL.
+The philosophy behind this documentation is to give an easy access to the most common usages, and to give pointers that can be useful when pursuing a more advanced usage.
+The [HAL repository can be found here.](https://github.com/pollen-robotics/zuuu_hal)